systemd-creds — Lists, shows, encrypts and decrypts service credentials

 system path, and thus should be specified explicitly via the

-The credential data is encrypted symmetrically with one of the following encryption keys:
+The credential data is encrypted and authenticated symmetrically with one of the following encryption keys:

 A secret key automatically derived from the system's TPM2 chip.
 This encryption key is not stored on the host system and thus decryption is only possible with access to the original TPM2 chip.
 Or in other words, the credential secured in this way can only be decrypted again by the local machine.